The Best Tips To Make Buying a Home Easy

 Although a deposit DOES NOT HOLD the property from other people buying, you will still need to place a deposit in order to exchange the contracts.
 Exchanging contracts DOES stop other buyers.
 The minimum deposit you can pay is 0.25% of the purchase price. i.e. $(purchase price) x 0.25% = Deposit Amount

-Check your email & phone DAILY
+Check your email and phone daily

 Our team will email you regularly with important information, explanation letters and of course, ask you when you would like to sign the contract.